TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/prism-plugins-in-node/2024-11-03-prism-plugins-in-node.md

 Understandably, one major bottleneck in our strategy is DOM manipulation.
 A suitable library needs to parse HTML fragments, manipulate DOM elements, and create new ones.

 Although I originally selected JSDOM in my quick-n-dirty hack for its popularity, I later switched to domino for significant (2x!) speedup.
-I made this decision based on a simple benchmark, which compares the three most popular(?)
+This is based on a simple benchmark, which compares the three most popular(?)
 NodeJS DOM-manipulation libraries: [JSDOM](https://www.npmjs.com/package/jsdom), [domino](https://www.npmjs.com/package/domino), and [LinkeDOM](https://www.npmjs.com/package/linkedom).

-{% image "assets/dom-benchmark.png", "jw-60", "Benchmark of time to render the ~400 codeblocks on this site with JSDOM, domino, and LinkeDOM." %}
+{% image "assets/dom-benchmark.png", "jw-60 alpha-imgv", "Benchmark of time to render the ~400 codeblocks on this site with JSDOM, domino, and LinkeDOM." %}

 <sup>Benchmark of time to render the ~400 codeblocks on this site with JSDOM, domino, and LinkeDOM.</sup>
 {.caption}